smizell/smizell-blog/content/posts/writing-every-day.md

 A couple of years ago I picked up a habit called the Morning Pages.
 The goal of the practice is to write three pages of an uninterrupted stream of consciousness as a way to help cultivate creativity.
 The ideas is that we can use it to silence the inner critic and give space to ourselves to deal with life.

 This practice has helped me become an observer to my own life when I've been dealing depression.
 Rather than identifying with the experience, I became someone taking note of what was happening and making time to process it.
-The more I did this, the more I was able to deal with the struggles—never perfectly, but improved.
+The more I did this, the more I was able to better handle my struggles.

 Writing every every day changes your perspective.
 It makes you into an observer of the details of life and a commentator on what you see and experience.
 I think this is why Godin says writing makes you a better a designer.
 I think it's why Dillard could paint pictures with her essays.
 And I think it's why it can help deal with the challenges of life even it's something private you never share.